WGR: Early years

 In early 1923 WGR ended the government reports on 485 meters, although it continued making entertainment broadcasts on 360 meters.
 In September 1922 the Department of Commerce set aside a second entertainment wavelength, 400 meters (750 kHz) for "Class B" stations that had quality equipment and programming.
 In May 1923 additional "Class B" frequencies were made available, with 940 kHz reserved for "Zone 1", which was assigned to WGR later that year.
 Effective November 11, 1928, the recently formed Federal Radio Commission implemented its General Order 40, which divided transmitting frequencies into three categories: Clear Channel, Regional and Local.
 Most former Class B stations became clear channel stations, however WGR was moved to a regional frequency, 550 kHz, while the station previously at that frequency, WMAK, was reassigned to 900 kHz.

-In the late 1940s, the station was bought by a consortium of Western New York families known as the WGR Corporation.
-The company signed on WGR-TV (channel 2) in 1953 and WGR-FM (now WGRF) in 1959.
+The August 1941 adoption of the Federal Communications Commission's "duopoly" rule restricted licensees from owning more than one radio station in a given market, and the Buffalo Broadcasting Company decided to divest WGR, while retaining WKBW.
+In late 1946, WGR was bought by a consortium of Western New York families known as the WGR Corporation.
+This company signed on WGR-TV (channel 2) in 1953 and WGR-FM (now WGRF) in 1959.
 WGR Corporation bought several other television and radio stations in the 1950s, and eventually became known as Transcontinent Broadcasting.
 Transcontinent merged with Taft Broadcasting in 1964.
 Taft sold off WGR-TV in 1983.
 Due to a current FCC rule that prohibited TV and radio stations in the same market, but with different owners, from sharing the same call letters, the TV station amended its call letters to WGRZ after it was sold.
 Taft retained both WGR and WGRQ (the former WGR-FM).

 During its days as a full service radio station, WGR's roster of personalities included "Buffalo Bob" Smith, later famous for TV's Howdy Doody children's show, and popular national TV and nightclub comedian Foster Brooks.
 The station's longtime music format combined adult top 40 hits and rock oldies and featured some of Buffalo's top radio personalities, talk hosts and news reporters including Stan Roberts, Frank Benny, Tom Donahue, Randy Michaels, Jim Scott, Jerry Reo, Shane, Joe Galuski, Tom Langmyer, George Hamberger, Tom Shannon, John Otto, Chuck Lakefield, Don Dussias, Lauri Githens, Wayne Smith, Sandy Kozel, Jane Tomczak, Tom Bauerle (as well as his brother, Dick Bauerle), Craig Matthews.
 WGR gradually evolved to talk radio during the late 1980s.